-Chemically modified nucleic acids, commonly in the form of oligonucleotides, are valuable tools in chemical biology for gene regulation, editing, biological inhibition, and sensing.
+Chemically modified nucleic acids, commonly in the form of oligonucleotides, are powerful tools in chemical biology.
 However, functionalizing nucleic acids with artificial modifications that are challenging for solid-phase synthesis remains difficult.

 We are developing post-synthetic methods based on sulfur chemistry to incorporate a broad range of functional groups of interest into nucleic acids.
-Examples of these methods include phosphorothioate and 4-thiouracil chemistry, as demonstrated in the above figure.
-The benefits of our post-synthetic approach are numerous: it is straightforward in procedure, mild in conditions, efficient in reaction, and versatile in chemistry.
+Examples of these methods include phosphorothioate and 4-thiouracil chemistry.
+The benefits of these post-synthetic approaches are numerous.
+They are straightforward in procedure, mild in condition, efficient in reaction, and versatile in chemistry.

 Biological inhibitors and sensors are valuable tools for therapeutics and diagnosis.
 Nucleic acids, such as functional DNA and RNA, can serve as highly efficient biological inhibitors and sensors.
-Chemically modified nucleic acids can acquire inhibiting and sensing functions that extend well beyond those of their native counterparts due to the diverse functional groups they can possess.
+Chemically modified nucleic acids can acquire functions well beyond those of their native counterparts due to expanded chemistry.

-We are utilizing sulfur chemistry to modify aptamers, DNAzymes, and long RNA with interesting chemical groups, creating new inhibitors and sensors with exciting performance capabilities to address current challenges in therapeutics and diagnosis.
-Our approach offers an opportunity to develop nucleic acid-based inhibitors and sensors with enhanced specificity and sensitivity.
-This research has promising implications for advancing the fields of personalized medicine, drug discovery, and disease diagnosis.
+We are utilizing sulfur chemistry to modify aptamers, DNAzymes, and long RNA with interesting chemical groups, creating new inhibitors and sensors with exciting capabilities to address current challenges in therapeutics and diagnosis.
+We develop these artificial sequences by both rational design and directed evolution strategies.

 Bioconjug.
 Chem., 2022, 33, 164

 Nat.
 Chem., 2023, DOI: 10.1038/s41557-023-01304-z